openSUSE/os-update/README.md

 *SUSE Linux Enterprise*) or to apply only security updates (e.g. `zypper patch --category security`).

+Additional there is a tool `systemd-mail-status` which implements "MAILTO of cron for systemd timer".
+It is called by `systemd-status-mail@.service` if the service is configured for the
+**OnFailure** and/or **OnSuccess** case of a systemd unit.
+It sends an email to a configureable address with the name of the service, the hostname and the output of `systemctl status --full <service>`.

 ## CONFIGURATION OPTIONS

 **UPDATE_CMD**="auto" - Specifies how to update the system.
 Valid values are "auto", "dup", "up" and